 Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

-Royal Shell is accepting reservations and guests for any length of stay.
+Royal Shell is accepting reservations and guests for stays of any length.

 Welcome back!
 We can’t wait to see you!

 For information about how Royal Shell works to keep you safe, please visit our Guest Safety page.

 For the current status of Sanibel’s reopening plan and to read previous Proclamations, go to Sanibel’s Current Status.
 Sanibel’s restrictions differ from the state’s restrictions.

 For Lee County updates, go to Lee County’s COVID-19 page.